Last Updated on

 This leaves a total of 12.

-Let’s take a look at those 12 first.
+Let’s take a look at those 12 letters of the alphabet first.
 Since we’re learning a new language and have never seen these shapes before, it will be very difficult for us just to memorize them.
-Therefore, we need to ‘link’ them to something already in our minds in order to create an association.
+Therefore, we need to ‘link’ the characters to something already in our minds in order to create an association.

 Let’s do this using a visual learning technique to associate the new letters with pictures and sounds we already know.

-This will help to start to create the associations.
+This will help to start to create associations with Hangul characters.

 Make this association in your mind.
 Write it down and commit it to memory.

-Try creating the associations for these consonants now.
+Try creating the associations for these consonant letters now.

 The ㅁ is a square box like a message on a phone or a piece of mail.
 You can write this consonant like a rectangle.

-The ㄴ points up and to the right like a compass pointing to the north (and the east at the same time).
-You can write this alphabet letter with two lines.
+The Hangul letter ㄴ points up and to the right like a compass pointing to the north (and the east at the same time).
+You can write this letter with two lines.

 The Korean Aspirated Consonants